Real-life career videos and ideas for your future

 Sometimes careers are seen as an extension of the subjects you like at school.
-There’s nothing wrong with this approach but it doesn’t work for everyone.
-What if you don’t have a favourite subject?
+But what if you don’t have a favourite subject?
 Or don’t enjoy your studies?
+And what other options are out there?

-In reality, careers draw different aspects of ourselves together, including ability, skills and personality.
+Careers are often shaped by a range of factors including ability, skills and personality.
 Subject knowledge, for example, may come second to softer skills, such as problem solving or team work.
-And many people work in jobs which have no clear link to school subjects at all.
+Many jobs have no clear link to school subjects at all.

 With this in mind, it makes sense to look for career inspiration across all parts of life.
 Try this task to start thinking about careers in a much wider way.